Monday, July 29, 2019

 DM: Claude Makelele (France)

 Claude Makelele played for Nantes, Marseille and Celta Vigo before making a big move to Real Madrid in 2000.
 Over there, he quickly established as one of the best defensive midfielder in the world.
 He won every single club title available.
-In 2003, he moved to Roman Abramovich's Chelsea. he earned 71 caps for France.
+In 2003, he moved to Roman Abramovich's Chelsea.
+Between 2008 and 2010, he played for PSG.
+He earned 71 caps for France between 1995 and 2008.
 He helped France to reach the Final of the 2006 World Cup in Germany.

 Claude Makelele